DevExpress-Examples/vcl-ai-memo-example/README.md

 ## Running the example

-> [!NOTE]
-> DevExpress AI-powered extensions follow the "bring your own key" principle.
-DevExpress does not offer a REST API and does not ship any built-in LLMs/SLMs.
-You need an active subscription for the required AI service to obtain the REST API endpoint, key, and model deployment name.
-These variables must be specified at application startup to register AI clients and enable DevExpress AI-powered Extensions in your application.

 To connect to an AI provider, uncomment a `TdxGenAIChatClient.Create` call for the required AI provider (OpenAI, DeepSeek, or Google Gemini) and insert a valid API key instead of `'YOUR-API-KEY'`:

 ```